prg-grp/website/_members/gigon.md

 teaser: >
     I hold a Bachelor of Arts in Economics from the University of St. Gallen and am currently pursuing a Bachelor of Science in Computer Science at ETH Zurich.
-    I joined the Programming Group in Fall 2022, where I contribute to programming in the Metaverse as well as automated testing techniques for modern Infrastructure as Code programs.
+    I was in the Programming Group from Fall 2022 to Spring 2024, where I contributed to programming in the Metaverse as well as automated testing techniques for modern Infrastructure as Code programs.

 profile: